 Recycling Of Nutrients In A Forest

 Plants are called producers as they can produce their own food.
 They are also called autotrophs.
 Animals are called consumers they cannot produce their own food & depends on plants.

 Animals are also called heterotrophs.
-Decomposers are the micro organisms which break down dead remains of plant and animals into simpler substances & release these nutrient into soil, water & air.
+Decomposers are the microorganisms which break down dead remains of plant and animals into simpler substances & release these nutrients into soil, water & air.

 The process of food transfer from plants through a series of organisms with repeated eating and being eaten is called a food chain.

-For example, a grasshopper eats a green plants, a frog eats a grasshopper a frog is eaten by a snake and snake is eaten by an eagle
+For example, a grasshopper eats green plants, a frog eats a grasshopper a frog is eaten by a snake, and a snake is eaten by an eagle.

 Food and energy get transferred several times between organisms but ends with dead animals and plants.
-Bodies of dead organism are then broken down into simpler nutrients in the soil by decomposers.
+Bodies of a dead organisms are then broken down into simpler nutrients in the soil by decomposers.

 All food chains are interlinked.
-This interconnected network of food chains is called food web.
+This interconnected network of food chains is called the food web.

 Biodiversity In A Forest

-Our forest is a home for several kinds of plants and animals.
-These plants and animals live close relation with each other. some examples of plants and animals found in forest are as follows
+Our forest is home to several kinds of plants and animals.
+These plants and animals live close relations with each other. some examples of plants and animals found in the forest are as follows